pbrinkmeier/kit-lecture-notes/betriebssysteme/10-paging.md

 - The guest can manage its page tables without trapping to the hypervisor
 - No need for the hypervisor to keep a copy of the guests page table
-- Additional performance optimizations can be implemented in memory, e.g. nested TLBs, TLB partioning, page-walk cachec, &hellip;
+- Additional performance optimizations can be implemented in memory, e.g. nested TLBs, TLB partioning, page-walk cache, …

 Disadvantages include: